Solar Finance

 Government Rebates Slash Upfront Costs

 The federal government provides Small-scale Technology Certificates (STCs) worth $1,600-$2,200 for a typical 6.6kW system in 2026.
 This subsidy is applied as a point-of-sale discount, dramatically reducing the purchase price.
+Check your state and federal rebate eligibility to see the full picture.

 2